UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

-Regularization loss functions are employed to prevent overfitting by encouraging the model to learn more generalized embeddings.
+\textbf{Regularization Loss} is employed to prevent overfitting by encouraging the model to learn more generalized embeddings.
 These losses are typically applied to the learned embeddings or the latent states of models, serving to constrain the complexity of the model and improve its generalization capabilities.

-\textbf{L1 and L2 loss} are widely used for regularization purposes, and are also known as Lasso and Ridge regularization, respectively.
+\textit{L1 and L2 loss} are widely used for regularization purposes, and are also known as Lasso and Ridge regularization, respectively.
 They impose penalties according to the magnitude of the parameters.
 Given a trajectory embedding $\boldsymbol z_{\mathcal T}$, these losses are calculated as follows:

 where ${\boldsymbol z_{\mathcal T}}_i$ represents the $i$-th dimension of $\boldsymbol z_{\mathcal T}$.
 The L1 loss encourages sparsity by driving many of the parameters to zero, while the L2 loss prevents large weights by penalizing the square of the magnitude of the parameters.